Experts Affirm that Nicotine is Innocent of Smoking-Related Diseases; Tobacco Combustion Is Primary Cause of Health Problems

-(MENAFN- Asdaa BCW) Dr. Garrett McGovern, General Practitioner specializing in addiction medicine said: "It is necessary to support the concept of harm reduction as a means of combating the health risks caused by traditional smoking.”
+(MENAFN- Asdaa-amman) Dr. Garrett McGovern, General Practitioner specializing in addiction medicine said: "It is necessary to support the concept of harm reduction as a means of combating the health risks caused by traditional smoking.”

 Medical professionals and public health experts acknowledged the increasing shift in smokers' transition from traditional cigarettes to using smoke-free products including e-cigarettes, heated tobacco, nicotine pouches, and oral nicotine.